LMauro1/CSIS3126_Mauro/README.md

 =====[GitHub page for "Indagatrix"]=====

-The goal of this application is to allow a user to create an account, where they can then start to track media (shows/movies/etc.) that they are watching.
-The user should in the end be able to log into their account, see the media they are tracking, view their profile, add friends (tentatively), and view others profiles.
+The goal of this application is to allow a user to create an account, where they can then view popular shows, as well as well rated shows.
+The user should in the end be able to view shows, see popular/top shows, see the stats for the media, log into their account, view their profile, and view others profiles.

-Link to the current application: https://lmauro1.github.io/CSIS3126_Mauro (currently not working I believe)
+[GitHub pages unfortunately not usable due to PHP]

 Currently, there is: